What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 Limit lights and sounds.

-One of the most common symptoms of a mild TBI is a condition called photophobia, which basically just means your brain will be extra sensitive to bright lights and loud noises after an injury.
+One of the most common symptoms of a mild TBI is a condition called photophobia, which just means your brain is sensitive to bright lights and loud noises after an injury.

-To give your brain a chance to heal, it is a good idea to stay away from those things for a little while.
+To give your brain a chance to heal, stay away from those things for a little while.

 How to Speed Up Mild Traumatic Brain Injury Recovery